fleschutz/PowerShell/Docs/start-calibre-server.md

 ## start-calibre-server.ps1 - Starts a local Calibre server

-This script starts a local Calibre server as background process (Web port number is 8099 by default).
+This PowerShell script starts a local Calibre server as background process (Web port number is 8099 by default).

 ## Parameters
 ```powershell